 The Rack PDU supports the RF Code sensor tag for Schneider Electric Rack PDUs.
-The tag enables data center managers to wirelessly monitor power consumption and utilization with the enterpriseclass Asset RF Code Zone Manager.
+The tag enables data center managers to wirelessly monitor power consumption and utilization with the enterprise-class Asset RF Code Zone Manager.
 The Zone Manager middleware consumes information about power attribute values as reported by the Rack PDU.
 The RF Code sensor tag for Schneider Electric works in concert with the AP8XXX Rack PDUs with firmware v6.0.9 or later.
 To implement an RF Code sensor tag solution, plug the tag into the RJ-12 socket labeled Serial Port.
 Scroll the LCD menu to highlight the RF Code Control entry, press the Select button.
-Press the Select button again to enable.
+Press the select button again to enable.
 The Rack PDU will immediately reboot and start serial communication with the tag.
 When an NPS guest RF tag is removed, the NPS host will signal an alarm.
 In order to clear this alarm, one must replace the tag and disable the tag in the LCD menu.
 Then the error will be cleared and the NPS guest will auto reboot.

-The RF Tag reports per-phase load voltage/amperage/power readings every 10 minutes and device power/energy use, per-outlet watt-hour/switch state/RMS current, and phase outlet voltages/bank overload state readings every hour.
-Outlet and bank readings are Rack PDU model dependent as all models do not support monitoring.
+The RF Tag reports per-phase load voltage/amperage/power readings every 10 minutes and device power/ energy use, and phase outlet voltages/bank overload state readings every hour.
 The complete RF solution requires an RF Code reader, an RF Code Zone Manager, or RF Code Asset Manager.
 For more information see: www.rfcode.com.